Nick0703/gdrive_sync/README.md

 Different from The exist project, This repo use [Rclone](https://rclone.org) to **transfer files from local disk to Google Drive or Team Drive**.

-## Requirements for using the scriptsCONTROLLER
+## Requirements for using the scripts

 * Python ^3.4 **(Use 64-Bit Python only)**
 * Python Library which list in `requirements.txt`